 Photograph: Copyright by Maritime City Photography and used with permission

 Who makes our clothing?

 Who makes our clothing?
 How has the shift from artisanal production to “fast fashion” over the past century and a half devalued women’s textile labor in Asia?
 How are textile/ garment laborers and the organizations that support them preserving and reviving heritage traditions across Asia?
 Gendered Threads of Globalization: 20th c.
-Textile Crossings in Asia Pacific (GToG) unites scholars, activists, artists, and policy makers from across North America, Asia, and Europe for a 3 day symposium dedicated to these issues.
+Textile Crossings in Asia Pacific (GToG) unites scholars, activists, and artists from across North America, Asia, and Europe for a 3 day symposium dedicated to these issues.
 Events include panels, roundtables, film screenings, interactive workshops, and artistic performances.

 How has the shift from artisanal production to “fast fashion” over the past century and a half devalued women’s textile labor in Asia?